envoyproxy/ratelimit/README.md

 For information on the fields of a Ratelimit gRPC request please read the information on the RateLimitRequest message type in the Ratelimit [proto file.](https://github.com/envoyproxy/envoy/blob/master/api/envoy/service/ratelimit/v3/rls.proto)

+## Negative hits

+Each descriptor entry may set the `is_negative_hits` field.
+When it is `true`, the descriptor's `hits_addend` is subtracted from the rate limit counter instead of being added to it, effectively refunding previously consumed capacity.

+Negative-hit behavior:

+- The counter is floored at `0` and can never go negative.
+Redis performs the decrement-and-floor atomically via a Lua script; Memcached uses its native `Decrement`, which floors at `0` by default.
+- A negative-hit descriptor always returns `OK`.
+It bypasses the over-limit and near-limit checks and does not trigger any over-limit side effects (over-limit stats or local-cache poisoning), even when the counter is still above the limit after the decrement.
+- The requested decrement is counted in the `total_negative_hits` statistic (see [Statistics](#statistics-1)).

 # GRPC Client

 The [gRPC client](https://github.com/envoyproxy/ratelimit/blob/master/src/client_cmd/main.go) will interact with ratelimit server and tell you if the requests are over limit.